Wickham railway station (Hampshire)

+Wickham station was a fairly busy hub for local agriculture despite modest passenger numbers, particularly in summer when “strawberry specials” would run.
+Over time, declines in rural traffic and rising competition from road transport decreased the station’s viability, leading to its eventual closures.

 History

 Opening

 The station was opened by the London and South Western Railway on 1 June 1903.
 It was on the Meon Valley line between Droxford and Fareham; Knowle Halt, between Wickham and Fareham, opened in 1907.
 The Meon Valley line had been authorised on 3 June 1897, and opened on 1 June 1903.

 Closure

 The station closed to passengers on 7 February 1955 and to goods traffic on 30 April 1962.
 The prospect was raised of Wickham becoming part of a heritage railway in the 1960s after closure of the line.
 Indeed, the line was leased by Charles Ashby from West Meon to Droxford, through Wickham and the line used for testing of his Sadler Pacerailer.
 Several locomotives arrived, including a Terrier now based on the Isle of Wight.
 However it was not to be.
 Hopes were dashed when the connection with the Eastleigh to Fareham line was lifted.
 This left the line isolated and the last train to run was a USA tank loco up the line.
 After this date the line was lifted by BR and some sections purchased by Hampshire County Council.
 The section between Mislingford and Knowle, through Wickham, is owned by Rookesbury Estates limited who lease the former line out to Hampshire County Council as a footpath.